"On my journey as a yoga teacher my dream is to be able to create a community that leads a healthy and happy life.

-The biggest honor is to improve people’s quality of life, to help people find inner peace and happiness and joy through my work.
+Her true passion is to improve people’s quality of life, to help people find inner peace and happiness and joy through her work.

-I hope to share not only the safe asana sequence and the physical side of yoga but also the beautiful and profound wisdom that I have found in yoga philosophies that guide my life.
+Hoping to share not only the safe asana sequence and the physical side of yoga but also the beautiful and profound wisdom that she has found in yoga philosophies and which act as a guideline in her life.

 "Yoga studio Dia Yoga has been running yikes for a year, with founder Diana Madisson ecstatic to spend time sharing her two passions—yoga and hiking.
 You get a bit of strengthening and cardio thanks to the hiking up hills, while incorporating short meditations into the breaks allows you to focus on breathing techniques and calm the mind and body"